 Molecular Biology Hands-On: Cool Genes, Colorful Proteins, July 11-23

 Contact: Ann Sliski, (609) 258-2075, email@example.com

-The workshop will feature a new experiment using a rainbow of fluorescent proteins from Roger Tsien's BioBridge program at the University of California-San Diego.
+The workshop will feature an experiment using a rainbow of fluorescent proteins from Roger Tsien's BioBridge program at the University of California-San Diego.
 Tsien was a co-winner of the 2008 Nobel Prize in chemistry.

-In the program, teachers also will: isolate their own DNA and, using the polymerase chain reaction, perform DNA fingerprinting analyses; test snack foods for evidence of genetic modification; explore the new field of metagenomic analysis of microbial samples; conduct a forensic DNA experiment; participate in lunchtime research seminars and discussions led by Princeton faculty; and develop curriculum for their classroom.
+In the program, teachers also will: isolate their own DNA and, using the polymerase chain reaction, perform DNA fingerprinting analyses; test snack foods for evidence of genetic modification; use bioinformatics to analyze their mitochondrial DNA; participate in lunchtime research seminars and discussions led by Princeton faculty; and develop curricula for their classrooms.
 The program is funded by a grant from the Howard Hughes Medical Institute.